Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy: Intent Classification Model Details

+As a base model for fine-tuning the intent classifier of \systemname, used as the Oracle, we use RoBERTa-large ($354$M parameters).
 We use AdamW optimizer with a learning rate of $5$e-$6$ and a batch size of $16$.
 We fine-tune the model for $15$ epochs and select the best performing checkpoint on the dev set according to overall accuracy.
-The confidence threshold of the results model was tuned on the dev set, by taking the minimal threshold such that precision $> 0.85$.
+Training took $2.5$ hours on $4$ v$100$ GPUs.
+The confidence threshold of the model was tuned by taking the minimal threshold such that the precision on the dev set $> 0.85$, resulting in a threshold of $0.296$.